camdenorrb/MidTerm/README.md

 To Build: `mvn clean package`

+To compile and install on your local maven repo: `mvn clean package install`

 If Test or Build fails saying "Address already in use", try closing the Java instance and try again.